-Procedure - Students in Out-of-Home Care
+Procedure - Students in Foster Care

 Definitions

-Additional costs incurred in providing transportation are those costs that reflect the difference between what the district would otherwise spend to transport a student to his or her assigned school and the cost of transporting a student in out-of-home care to his or her school of origin.
+Additional costs incurred in providing transportation are those costs that reflect the difference between what the district would otherwise spend to transport a student to his or her assigned school and the cost of transporting a student in foster care to his or her school of origin.
 The district would, for example, incur an additional cost if it had no choice but to re-route busses to transport a student in foster care to one of its schools.

 Best interest determination means using child-centered criteria for determining which educational setting is best for a particular child.
 Decisions should be made on a case-by-case basis and should not be based on the cost of transportation.

 Caregiver means potential out-of-home placement options including licensed foster homes, relatives, group care providers or other court-ordered suitable parties.
 All placement options result from state dependency court actions.
-This term is relevant to the dispute resolution process for education-services decisions relevant to students in out-of-home care.
+This term is relevant to the dispute resolution process for education-services decisions relevant to students in foster care.

 Educational decision-maker means the caregiver and social worker listed on the Caregiver Authorization Form who are authorized to make day to day decisions for children and youth in out-of-home care.
 Additional decision-makers such as the birth parent, education liaison, or other appropriate adult may be court-appointed and identified on the Health and Education Authorization Court Order.
-This term is relevant to the dispute resolution process for enrollment and transportation decisions relevant to students in out-of-home care.
+This term is relevant to the dispute resolution process for enrollment and transportation decisions relevant to students in foster care.

-Out-of-home care has the same meaning as in RCW 13.34.030, and means placement in a foster family home or group care facility licensed pursuant to chapter 74.15 RCW or placement in a home, other than that of the child's parent, guardian, or legal custodian, not required to be licensed pursuant to chapter 74.15 RCW.
+Foster care has the same meaning as in RCW 13.34.030, and means placement in a foster family home or group care facility licensed pursuant to chapter 74.15 RCW or placement in a home, other than that of the child's parent, guardian, or legal custodian, not required to be licensed pursuant to chapter 74.15 RCW.

 Other supervising agency means an agency licensed by the state under RCW 74.15.090, or licensed by a federally recognized Indian tribe located in Washington under RCW 74.15.190 that has entered into a performance-based contract with the department to provide case management for the delivery and documentation of child welfare services as defined in RCW 74.13.020.